wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

 }
 ```

-_Note that the operation history availability depends on the backend implementation and might not be available.
-Please consult this with your backend developers._
+Note that the operation history availability depends on the backend implementation and might not be available.
+Please consult this with your backend developers.

 ## Off-line Authorization

 In case the user is not online, you can use off-line authorizations.
 In this operation mode, the user needs to scan a QR code, enter PIN code or use biometry, and rewrite the resulting code.
 Wultra provides a special format for [the operation QR codes](https://github.com/wultra/powerauth-webflow/blob/develop/docs/Off-line-Signatures-QR-Code.md), that are automatically processed with the SDK.

-### Processing scanned QR operation
+### Processing Scanned QR Operation

 ```kotlin
 @Throws(IllegalArgumentException::class)